amplience/dc-extension-globallink-dashboard/README.md

   * A highly configurable extension means you can configure which content types (and which fields within those types) can be sent for translation.
   * Per-type configuration allows you to choose the granularity of your submissions; from indivdual components to whole pages.

+## Hosting the extension

+Please click [here](docs/HOSTING.md) for information on how to host the GlobalLink Connect dashboard extension.
+As this is an open source project you're also welcome to host your own "fork" of this project, if you wish

 ## Installing & Configuring the extension

-Please click [here](docs/CONFIGURATION.md) for technical guidance on how to configure the GlobalLink Connect extension, and tailor it to your organisation's specific requirements.
+Please click [here](docs/CONFIGURATION.md) for technical guidance on how to configure the GlobalLink Connect dashboard extension, and tailor it to your organisation's specific requirements.

 ## Using the extension

-Please click [here](docs/USAGE.md) for guidance on how to use the configured GlobalLink Connect extension to submit content within Dynamic Content for translation and how to manage translations on completion.
+Please click [here](docs/USAGE.md) for guidance on how to use the configured GlobalLink Connect dashboard extension to submit content within Dynamic Content for translation and how to manage translations on completion.